Elizabeth Wurtzel: She Was Our Rock God Writer

 I love writers.
 She was an important writer, and so I’d occasionally tweet about her work.
 One night we had an exchange on Twitter.
 Then we’d talk on Instagram about our dogs.
+Here at Upleap you will get the best instagram follower to become famous.
 The conversations were nothing extraordinary.
 They weren’t about literature or writing or things like that.
 We just chatted about life, and dogs, and travel.
 Like middle-aged people do.

 When she wrote “Neither of my parents was exactly who I thought they were” about finding out the man who raised her (and who she’d written about) wasn’t her biological father, we chatted back and forth quite a bit.
 My book, the ever‑unfinished So Far Appalachia, also covers some unconventional family discoveries.

 We had this weird, casual, social media camaraderie.
 I can’t call it a friendship because that would do a disservice to the people who knew her, spent time with her in real life, and invested in all the moments that make life.

 What I know is that whenever we talked—just our brief social media interactions—she made me fucking feel like “Okay, it’s time to say the things that you need to say and that you want to say.”